The other day I was going through some photos on my phone and came across this one:

 Since it’s wool, the finished shawl needed to be blocked.
 It really opened up after washing and blocking.

 Wasn’t it nice of Miss Kitty to lend her body weight to help dry the Trillian shawl?
+The towels are there for a reason!

 I was so pleased to have completed my project before we left the US last May.
 It was an early present for my sister’s “mid century” birthday.
 She looks very pretty wearing it, doesn’t she?